-Since July 4th, 1776, Independence Day has been a celebration recognizing the birth of American independence.
+July 4th, or Independence Day, has been a celebration recognizing the birth of American Independence.
 We all know that, but what are some other interesting facts about the holiday that may have escaped you?
 Some of them may surprise you.

 The Liberty Bell didn’t ring on July 4th, 1776.
-Instead it was rung on July 8, 1776 to mark the first public reading of the Declaration of Independence.
+It was rung instead on July 8, 1776, to mark the first public reading of the Declaration of Independence.

-Some colonist held mock funerals of King George III to represent the break from the monarchy during celebrations of the day.
+Some colonists held mock funerals of King George III to represent the break from the monarchy during celebrations of the day.

 George Washington gave double rations of rum to the soldiers to mark the holiday in 1778.

 Massachusetts became the first state to make July 4th an official state holiday in 1781.

 Three U.S. presidents have died on the holiday.
 John Adams and Thomas Jefferson both died just a few hours apart on July 4, 1826 — the 50th anniversary of the signing of the Declaration of Independence — and James Monroe died on July 4th, 1831.

 The U.S. didn’t make July 4th a federal holiday until 1870, and it wasn’t until 1941 that Congress approved July 4th as a paid holiday to federal employees.